silbermm/prompt/README.md

 ## Motivation

-To create a really great development experience for Elixir developers to build commandline tools.
+To create a really great development experience and API for Elixir developers that want to build commandline tools.

 ## Installation